dollyfle/minimadolly/README.md

 the page, post, home, etc. layouts have been removed because this theme has not been created for blogs.

+This theme packages default blocks and media files from the official demos.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/dollyfle/minimadolly.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.